TrevisanGMW/gt-tools/docs/README.md

 <br>- Options to have pole vectors, IK controls and eyes follow parts of the body (like effectors)
 <br>- Stretchy and squash for the arms and legs (with automatic volume preservation)
 <br>- Automatic forearm rotation with support for stretched limbs.
-<br>- Seamless FK/IK Switch
+<br>- Shelf button with Seamless FK/IK Switch for arms and legs.
 <br>- Automatic HumanIK character definition with custom rig profiles for retargeting (mocap)
 </p>

 <p><h3>Step 1:</h3><b>Create Proxy:</b><br>
 This button will create many temporary curves that will later be used to generate the rig.
 <br>In case you want to re-scale the proxy, use the root proxy control for that.
-<br>The initial scale is the average height of a woman.
-(160cm)
+<br>The initial scale is the average height of a woman (160cm) but you can download proxy presets (poses) for other scales clicking <a href="./assets">HERE</a>.
 <br><br>To position the eye joints: Center the pivot point  of the eye geometry then display its LRA  so you can snap the proxy to its center.
 <br>"Display > Transform Display > Local Rotation Axes" for showing the LRA (point to snap)
 <br>"Modify > Center Pivot" for centering the pivot